hypernumbers/learn_elisp_the_hard_way/rsts/ttd.rst

 Changes to written lessons
 --------------------------

-* need a lesson on arrays (used in menus for lesson 9) mebbies in lesson 3 on lists or interpolate a lesson 3a for the mo
+* need a lesson on arrays (used in menus for lesson 9)  - called lesson-6 a for he mo pending reorganisation

 * lesson 9 needs finishing